magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_toggle.md

 ## Overview

-The ToggleAdvanced {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} is used to toggle HTML class for selectors by click on a toggle element.
+Use the ToggleAdvanced [widget](https://glossary.magedevteam.com/widget) to toggle the HTML class for selectors by clicking on a toggle element.

-Also, it allows toggling a clicked element class and a clicked element text if an element is toggled.
+The widget also allows toggling a clicked element class and clicked element text if an element is toggled.

 The ToggleAdvanced widget source is [lib/web/mage/toggle.js].